3-manifolds/Sage_macOS/README.rst

 signature to become invalid and the application to be unusable.
 However, the application already includes as many optional packages as possible.
-In addition, the Sage %pip command can be used to install PyPI packages in the user's .sage directory, allowing them to be accessed during a Sage session.
+In addition, the Sage %pip command can be used to install PyPI packages in the user's Library directory, allowing them to be accessed during a Sage session.

 *  .. image:: https://img.shields.io/github/downloads/3-manifolds/Sage_macOS/v2.4.0/total.svg